U.S. says Michael Avenatti's 'agenda' was to extort Nike, as trial nears end

-NEW YORK (Reuters) - Michael Avenatti had an “agenda” to shake down Nike Inc for millions of dollars by threatening to tar the apparel company with corruption allegations, a prosecutor said on Tuesday near the end of the celebrity lawyer’s extortion trial.
+NEW YORK, Feb 11 (Reuters) - Michael Avenatti had an “agenda” to shake down Nike Inc for millions of dollars by threatening to tar the apparel company with corruption allegations, a prosecutor said on Tuesday near the end of the celebrity lawyer’s extortion trial.

 Federal prosecutors said Avenatti illegally promised to hold a press conference to discuss Nike’s alleged illegal payments to families of college basketball recruits, unless the company paid him and another lawyer $15 million to $25 million for an internal probe and his client Gary Franklin $1.5 million.